graphql/graphql-spec/spec/Section 6 -- Execution.md

 finally completes that value either by recursively executing another selection set or coercing a scalar value.

-ExecuteField(objectType, objectValue, fieldType, fields, variableValues, subsequentPayloads, parentPath):
+ExecuteField(objectType, objectValue, fieldType, fields, variableValues, path, subsequentPayloads, asyncRecord):

 - Let {field} be the first entry in {fields}.
 - Let {fieldName} be the field name of {field}.
+- Append {fieldName} to {path}.
 - Let {argumentValues} be the result of {CoerceArgumentValues(objectType, field, variableValues)}
 - If {field} provides the directive `@stream`, let {streamDirective} be that